 Don’t forget that other employee compensation and business deductibles.
 This includes health plan premiums and retirement contributions will also need to be deducted from employee paychecks and paid to the appropriate organizations.

 Choosing a Payroll System

 Payroll administration requires an acute attention to detail and accuracy, so it’s worth doing some research to understand your options.
 Start by asking fellow business owners which method they use and if they have any tips for setting up and administering payroll.

-Once you have all your forms and information collated, you can start running payroll.
-Depending on which payroll system you choose, you’ll either enter it yourself or give the information to your accountant.
+Once you have all your forms and information collated, you can start running your food truck payroll.
+Depending on which food truck payroll system you choose, you’ll either enter it yourself or give the information to your accountant.